 Read Alouds for Older Kids that Younger Kids Will Enjoy

 All of the books that follow are written for elementary age children and older.
-So, they have some things that younger kids might not fully “get,” like school.
+So, they have some things that younger kids might not fully “get.”
+For example, the characters got to school.
 They also have a more complicated plot.
-However, they are still simple enough that the little ones should sort of follow, and they have quite a bit of that super-important element – HUMOR!
+However, they are still simple enough that the little ones should sort of follow, and most of them have quite a bit of that super-important element – HUMOR!

 Pippi Longstocking by Astrid Lindgren

 Pippi is FUNNY.
 And, let’s face it, a horse in the house is funny if you are 3 or 9.
-This is also an excellent audio book.
+This book has also been made into an excellent audio book.
 The first book in the series is by far my favorite.
 (Be aware that a later book in the series, Pippi in the South Seas, talks about people of different nationalities in ways that we know are not appropriate, but was cultural at the time.)
 Especially if you have independent kids, they’ll be obsessed with Pippi living by herself.

 Toys Go Out by Emily Jenkins